6 Best Pizza POS Systems for 2023

 - Square is the only supported payment processor

-- Software subscription fee:
+- Three subscription tiers:

-- Plus: $60 per month
+- Plus – $60 per month

-- Enterprise: Custom-quoted
+- Premium – Custom-quoted

-- Processing fees: 2.6% + 10 cents for in-person swiped or dipped transactions, 2.9% + 30 cents per online transactions, and 3.5% + 15 cents per manually keyed transactions
+- Processing fees: 2.6% + 10 cents for in-person transactions, 2.9% + 30 cents for online or invoice transactions; 3.5% + 15 cents per transaction for manually keying in a credit card

 Square for Restaurants earned a 3.58 out of 5 on our pizza POS criteria.
 It earned the highest marks on our list for overall price.
 The free integrated online ordering site and excellent user reviews also gained points.
 But, Square for Restaurants lacks the pizza-specific tools that others on this list support.
-There is no pizza-building module to speedily handle custom pizza orders, and driver dispatching tools require a third-party integration—though small operations like slice shops likely don’t need all those bells and whistles.

-Learn more about Square in our full Square for Restaurants review.
-And dig deeper into the Square ecosystem of small business tools by reading:
+Dig deeper into the Square ecosystem of small business tools by reading:

 - How to Set Up a Free Square Online Store in 10 Steps